-The Timely Warning may be issued through a variety of methods to students, faculty, and staff to include, but not limited to, electronic distribution through e-mail, posting of hard copies in public areas, posting on College and Campus Safety web sites, and dissemination via local media outlets.
+The Timely Warning may be issued through a variety of methods to students, faculty, and staff to include, but not limited to, electronic distribution through e-mail, posting of hard copies in public areas, posting on College and Public Safety web sites, and dissemination via local media outlets.
 Depending on the circumstances of the crime/incident, especially in all situations that could pose a serious or ongoing threat to the College community and individuals, the transmittals may additionally come in the form of BC Alerts, e-mails, text messages, phone calls, computer interruptions, social media notifications, and alert banners on the Broward College website.
 Timely Warnings are issued in a manner designed to reach the entire College community regardless of where the incident occurred.
 Timely Warnings will be issued with the goal of aiding in the prevention of similar occurrences and will not include confidential information or information identifying a victim/ survivor of a crime.

-The Associate Vice President of Safety, Security and Emergency Preparedness, Senior Director of Emergency Management, Campus Safety Captains, and Coordinator and Clery Compliance Officer are authorized to transmit Timely Warnings to the College community.
+The Associate Vice President of Safety, Security and Emergency Preparedness, Senior Director of Emergency Management, Public Safety Captains, and Coordinator and Clery Compliance Officer are authorized to transmit Timely Warnings to the College community.
 Timely Warning Notices are typically written by the AVP of Safety, Security and Emergency Preparedness, or designee.

-Anyone with information warranting a timely warning should report the circumstances to Campus Safety by calling 954-201-HELP (4357).
+Anyone with information warranting a timely warning should report the circumstances to Public Safety by calling 954-201-HELP (4357).

-TIMELY WARNING NOTIFICATION CREATORS AND SENDERS SYSTEM TO USE PRIMARY MESSAGE CREATOR FIRST BACKUP MESSAGE CREATOR SECONDARY BACKUP MESSAGE CREATOR AUTHORITY FOR APPROVING & SENDING MESSAGES PRIMARY MESSAGE SENDER BACKUP MESSAGE SENDER Primary Modalities Email Senior Director of Emergency Management Coordinator & Clery Compliance Officer Campus Safety Captain AVP SSEP Senior Director of Emergency Management Coordinator & Clery Compliance Officer DSSEP Website Senior Director of Emergency Management Coordinator & Clery Compliance Officer Campus Safety Captain AVP SSEP Senior Director of Emergency Management Coordinator & Clery Compliance Officer Secondary Modalities Telephone Senior Director of Emergency Management Coordinator & Clery Compliance Officer Campus Safety Captain AVP SSEP Senior Director of Emergency Management Coordinator & Clery Compliance Officer BC Alerts Senior Director of Emergency Management Coordinator & Clery Compliance Officer Campus Safety Captain AVP SSEP Senior Director of Emergency Management Coordinator & Clery Compliance Officer
+TIMELY WARNING NOTIFICATION CRE ATORS AND SEND ERS System to use Primary Message Creator First Backup Message Creator Secondary Backup Message Creator Authority for approving & sending messages Primary Message Sender Backup Message Sender PRIMARY MODAL ITIES Email Senior Director of Emergency Management Coordinator & Clery Compliance Officer Public Safety Captain AVP SSEP Senior Director of Emergency Management Coordinator & Clery Compliance Officer DSSEP Website Senior Director of Emergency Management Coordinator & Clery Compliance Officer Public Safety Captain AVP SSEP Senior Director of Emergency Management Coordinator & Clery Compliance Officer SECONDARY MOD ALITIES Telephone Senior Director of Emergency Management Coordinator & Clery Compliance Officer Public Safety Captain AVP SSEP Senior Director of Emergency Management Coordinator & Clery Compliance Officer BC Alerts Senior Director of Emergency Management Coordinator & Clery Compliance Officer Public Safety Captain AVP SSEP Senior Director of Emergency Management Coordinator & Clery Compliance Officer